MAJOR Tourist Mistakes in Ireland (& What Locals Wish You Knew)

 11. Assuming all castles are open to the public…

-12. Don't Ignore the scenic routes…
+12. Don't ignore the scenic routes…

 13. Don't use your home roaming plan while in Ireland